- Explore well-preserved jukus, or post towns from the Edo Period

 Day 1: Walk from Magome to Tsumago

-Start your journey by traveling from Kyoto or Tokyo to the town of Nakatsugawa by bullet train, and then take a short bus ride to the village of Magome.
-From there you'll walk 5.2 miles (8.3km) over the Magome Pass to the exquisitely preserved post town of Tsumago.
-Go back in time to the Edo Period (1603-1868) as you stroll through the village streets - cars aren't allowed on the main drag and electrical wires are carefully concealed.
-You'll spend the night at a family-run bed and breakfast, or minshuku, where you'll feast on a delicious home-cooked meal.
+Welcome to Japan!
+Start your journey by traveling from Kyoto or Tokyo to the town of Nakatsugawa by bullet train, then take a short bus ride to the village of Magome.
+From there, you'll walk along the Nakasendo Trail over the Magome Pass to the exquisitely preserved post town — or Edo-era rest stop — of Tsumago.
+Go back in time as you stroll through the village streets; cars aren't allowed on the main street and electrical wires are carefully concealed.
+You'll spend the night at a minshuku, or family-run inn, where you'll enjoy a delicious home-cooked meal.
 After dinner, stroll around town wearing the kimono-like yukata gown supplied by your hosts.

-Day 3: Walk over the Torii Pass to Narai
+Day 3: Traverse the Torii Pass to Narai

-This morning you have the option of challenging yourself to a somewhat steep, circular hike to a serene local waterfall.
-This 2 to 3-hour walk is 4.3 miles long (7km) with an ascent of 2,075 feet (632m).
-Otherwise take the train from Kiso-Fukushima to Yabuhara, a short distance away.
-From here you'll traverse the Torii Pass on a 3-hour hike through the forest to get to the village of Narai.
+This morning you'll have the option of challenging yourself to a somewhat steep, circular hike to a serene local waterfall.
+This two to three-hour walk is 4.3 miles long (7 km) with an ascent of 2,075 feet (632 meters).
+Otherwise, hop on the train to Yabuhara and traverse the Torii Pass on a three-hour hike through the forest to get to the village of Narai.
 This post station marks the center of the Nakasendo Trail.
 Explore the village before checking into your minshuku, where you'll enjoy another home-cooked dinner.

-Your final stretch of the Nakasendo Trail will take you from Karuizawa to Yokokawa.
+The final stretch of the adventure leads you from Karuizawa to Yokokawa.
 Hike over the high plateaus of the Usui-toge Pass to a gentle descent along one of the most pristine parts of the trail.
-Take in the gorgeous mountain views on this 10-mile (16.7km), 6-hour long trek.
-If this is too strenuous, you can choose to take a taxi for part of the way.
-In Yokokawa you'll board the train and make your way back to Tokyo, arriving in the early evening.
+Take in the gorgeous mountain views on this 10-mile (16.7km) trek.
+You can choose to take a taxi for part of the way.
+In Yokokawa, you'll board the train and make your way back to Tokyo, arriving in the early evening.
+Transfer to the airport to catch a flight out.
+Safe travels!